Years In the Making: Organic Welfare Rule (Way) Too Little / (Way) Too LateJanuary 18th, 2017

 Hard to believe that it could be organic, but the requirement for hogs to have outdoor access on soil and vegetation has been eliminated.
 Thus, these intelligent animals can be confined to buildings or small pens outside, on concrete or a manure pack, for their entire lives.
 This seems to be legally inconsistent with the organic standards requiring that all livestock be afforded and ability to exercise their natural instinctive behaviors.

-A more comprehensive analysis of the new regulations will be available at www.cornucopia.org.
+A more comprehensive analysis of the new regulations is available at www.cornucopia.org.

 Cornucopia staff is available to answer additional questions or for exclusive quotations: 608-625-2042.